top of page

 For all healthcare workers, especially Joseph Basil, Jackie, Gary, Will, Choy, Erica K., Larry, Ciaran, Lee, Kari, William, Eric, Lisa, Thomas, and Emily; for all families and children in this city and state; for all expectant parents; and for all prisoners.

-For members of our military services on active duty: especially Celeste and Nate.
+For members of our military services on active duty, especially Celeste and Nate, and for Scott serving as security in Iraq.

 May these and all our intercessions be acceptable in your sight, O Lord, our strength and our redeemer.